Royal Statistical Society: Publications

 The society publishes the Journal of the Royal Statistical Society, which currently consists of three separate series of journals whose contents include papers presented at ordinary meetings of the society, namely Series A (Statistics in Society), Series B (Statistical Methodology) and Series C (Applied Statistics), as well as a general audience magazine called Significance published in conjunction with the American Statistical Association.
+In September 2013, the society established StatsLife, an online magazine website that featured news, interviews and opinion from the world of statistics and data, though this appears to have been discontinued.
 In September 2024, the Data Science and Artificial Intelligence journal was launched by the society.
-In September 2013, the society established StatsLife, an online magazine website that featured news, interviews and opinion from the world of statistics and data, though this appears to have been discontinued.

 Fellows

 The RSS has two classes of fellow.
 One is open to anyone with an interest in statistics.
 It is not restricted to only those with high achievement within the discipline.
 The second is honorary fellow, that is awarded to people of "great eminence working in fields related to statistics who are not necessarily or primarily members of the statistical profession."